jsd-genkx/week-4-recap-ToeyJSD9/ReadMe.md

 Example:

-feat(sql): learned how to use SELECT, JOINs, and WHERE clauses to query data efficiently
-feat(html): structuring content with semantic elements like `<header>`, `<section>`, and `<article>`
+feat(sql): learned how to use SELECT, JOINs, and WHERE clauses to query data efficiently this is a hard to learn feat(html): structuring content with semantic elements like `<header>`, `<section>`, and `<article>`
 feat(css): styling layouts using Flexbox and Grid for responsive design